gdlc/STAT_COMP/INCLASS/INCLASS_17.md

 For your submission to grade scope provide an R-script named `assignment.R` (match case).

 Your script should create a vector named `permPVal`, each of the entries of this vector should contain the minimum p-value observed in one permutation test.
-The script should also create a v variable named `pvalThreshold` having the threshold you recommed to use to control the probability of making at least 1 mistake at most 0.05.